quantumx-apps/filebrowserDocs/content/en/docs/Integrations/Media/about.md

 ## Features

-**Video Previews**: Automatic thumbnail generation for video files, cached for performance.
+**Video Thumbnails**: Automatic thumbnail generation for video files, cached for performance.

 **Subtitle Extraction**: Extract embedded subtitles from video files (IO-intensive, 10-30 seconds for large files).

+**Conversion Support**: Convert support is currently limited, only heic image conversion is supported for non-safari browsers to be able to view images.

 ## Requirements